Daniel-Halls/NFACT/README.md

   -sr SEEDREF, --seedref SEEDREF
                         Absolute path to a reference volume to define seed space used by probtrackx.
 Default is MNI space ($FSLDIR/data/standard/MNI152_T1_2mm.nii.gz).
   -t TARGET2, --target TARGET2
                         Absolute path to a target image.
 If not provided will use the seedref.
-Default is human MNI ($FSLDIR/data/standard/MNI152_T1_2mm.nii.gz).
   -ns NSAMPLES, --nsamples NSAMPLES
                         Number of samples per seed used in tractography.
 Default is 1000 -mm MM_RES, --mm_res MM_RES